Family Honor Mission

 Parents, do you need a little help to jump-start a conversation with your pre-teen about the birds and the bees?
 Or have you noticed your middle-school teen is getting an attitude and you don’t feel as close to him or her as you once did?
 Or maybe your high-school age teen is challenging you on what the Catholic church teaches?
 Or perhaps you’re the parent of a young child and you’ve been surprised at the kinds of information they’re asking you about – at such an early age!!

 If your answer to any of those questions is ‘yes’ Family Honor is here to help you.
-Family Honor’s mission is to provide and promote a family-centered, Catholic approach to chastity education.
+Providing a Catholic framework on the truth and meaning of sexuality, love, and family.
 We have 30 years of experience in developing and delivering age-appropriate, parent-empowering programs designed to give you and your child the opportunity and the language you need to talk about some of the most important topics in life.
 (And have fun while you’re at it!)

 Family Honor History